Subscribe to our Insights Newsletter

 But what drives wealthy people more than anything to make crazy decisions, Housel says, regardless of their background and proximity to good luck, is an attitude that tells them: a lot is never enough.

-Here, we learn about Rajat Gupta, an orphaned Indian with nothing who went on to become CEO of McKinsey and grow a personal fortune of more than 100 million USD.
+Here, we learn about Rajat Gupta, an orphaned Indian with nothing who went on to become CEO of McKinsey and grow a personal fortune of more than USD 100 million.
 Yet, in his pursuit for yet more money, more prestige - more distance from his origins in poverty - Gupta risked it all and went to jail for insider trading.

 Investment success: no maths, no mystery